MatteCarra/AccA/README.md

 ## TROUBLESHOOTING

+### AccA Says "Daemon Is Not Running", Despite `acc -D` Showing Otherwise

+- AccA must run as root.
+- Make sure you have the latest versions.
+- Ensure ACC language is set to English (`language=en`).
+The app doesn't "understand" other languages.

 ### Charging Switch

-By default, ACC cycles through all available charging control files until it finds one that works.
+By default, ACC cycles through all available [charging control files](https://github.com/VR-25/acc/blob/master/acc/switches.txt) until it finds one that works.

+Charging switches that support battery idle mode take precedence - allowing the device to draw power directly from the external power supply when charging is paused.

 However, things don't always go well.
 Some switches may be unreliable under certain conditions (e.g., screen off).
-Others may hold a wakelock - causing faster battery drain - while in plugged in, not charging state.
+Others may hold a [wakelock](https://duckduckgo.com/?q=wakelock) - causing faster battery drain - while in plugged in, not charging state.

-In such situation a particular switch has to be enforced.
-In other words, the charging switch should NOT be set to "automatic".
+Run `acc --set chargingSwitch` (or `acc -s s` for short) to enforce a particular switch.

+Test default/set switch(es) with `acc --test`.

+Evaluate custom switches with `acc --test <file onValue offValue>`.

 ### Charging Voltage Limit

 Unfortunately, not all devices/kernels support custom charging voltage limit.

-Since the authors don't own every device under the sun, they cannot tell whether yours does - but AccA can and will.
+Those that do are rare.
+Most OEMs don't care about that.

+The existence of a potential voltage control file doesn't necessarily mean it works.

 ### Restore Default Config

-Delete `/sdcard/acc/config.txt` and restart ACC daemon.
+`acc --set reset` (or `acc -s r`)

 ### Slow Charging

+Check whether charging current in being limited by `applyOnPlug` or `applyOnBoot`.

-Nullify `coolDownRatio` or change its value.
-By default, the value is null.
+Nullify coolDownRatio (`acc --set coolDownRatio`) or change its value.
+By default, coolDownRatio is null.

 ### Logs

 Logs are stored at `/sbin/.acc/`.
-You can export all to `/sdcard/acc-logs-$device.tar.bz2` with `acc --log --export` (acc -l -e for short).
-In addition to acc logs, the archive includes `config.txt` and `magisk.log`.
-AccA has a button to display the log in real time.
-Future versions will be able to export the log as the aforementioned terminal command does.
+You can export all to `/sdcard/acc-logs-$device.tar.bz2` with `acc --log --export`.
+In addition to acc logs, the archive includes `charging-ctrl-files.txt`, `charging-voltage-ctrl-files.txt`, `config.txt` and `magisk.log`.